DiscordSenseii/Aka/README.md

 ## Sources
 I hand picked most of the images from the following: Discord Servers, Konachan, Patreon, Friends sending me, nHentai, etc.

+## Disclaimer
+I own none of the image, if there's an image deemed extremely inappropriate, or just needs to be removed in general, please DM me the URL of the image, and I'll remove it as soon as possible :)

 ## Support
 [Discord Server](https://discord.gg/DxHvWwC)